Brown thrasher: Predation and threats

 Although this bird is widespread and still common, it has declined in numbers in some areas due to loss of suitable habitat.
 Despite the decrease, the rate does not warrant a status towards vulnerable.
 One of the natural nuisances is the parasitic brown-headed cowbird (Molothrus ater), but these incidents are rare.
-Whenever these situations occur, the brown thrashers usually discard of the cowbirds' eggs.
+Whenever these situations occur, the brown thrashers usually discard the cowbirds' eggs.
 Occasionally, the thrasher has thrown out their own eggs instead of the cowbird eggs due to similar egg size, and at least one recorded event raised a fledgling.
 Northern cardinals and grey catbirds are also major competitors for thrashers in terms of territorial gain.
 Because of the apparent lack of opportunistic behavior around species like these, thrashers are prone to be driven out of zones for territory competition.
 Brown thrashers have tendencies to double-brood or have failures on their first nesting attempts due to predation.
 Grey catbirds have been seen invading brown thrashers' nests and breaking their eggs.
 Other than the catbird, snakes, birds of prey, and cats are among the top predators of the thrasher.
 In Kansas, at least eight species of snake were identified as potentially serious sources of nest failure.
 Among the identified avian predators of adults are Cooper's hawks (Accipiter cooperii), northern goshawk (Accipiter gentilis), broad-winged hawks (Buteo platypterus), merlins (Falco columbarius), peregrine falcons (Falco peregrinus), eastern screech-owls (Megascops asio), great horned owls (Bubo virginianus) barred owls (Strix varia) and long-eared owls (Asio otus).

 The brown thrasher methods of defending itself include using its bill, which can inflict significant damage to species smaller than it, along with wing-flapping and vocal expressions.

 State bird

 The brown thrasher is the state bird of Georgia.
-The brown thrasher also was the inspiration for the name of Atlanta's former National Hockey League team, the Atlanta Thrashers, who relocated in 2011 to become the current Winnipeg Jets (the original Jets relocated in 1996 to become the Coyotes).
+The brown thrasher also was the inspiration for the name of Atlanta's former National Hockey League team, the Atlanta Thrashers, who relocated in 2011 to become the current Winnipeg Jets (the original Jets relocated to Phoenix in 1996 to become the Coyotes).
+The Coyotes have since relocated again and are now known as the Utah Mammoth.